 The last question is whether this rise in happiness is due to economic growth.
-Hagerty and Veenhoven argue that rising happiness typically coincides with economic growth.
-Yet Easterlin replies that there is still no correlation between the rate of growth in GDP and happiness, at least when the analysis limits to cases of significant change (Easterlin 2007).
-Recently he has presented more data to support this view, based on an analysis of 54 countries (Easterlin et al. 2011).
+Hagerty and Veenhoven (2003) argue that rising happiness typically coincides with economic growth.
+Yet, Easterlin replies that there is still no correlation between the rate of growth in GDP and happiness, at least when the analysis limits to cases of significant change (Easterlin and Angelescu, 2009).
+Recently, he has presented more data to support this view, based on an analysis of 54 countries (Easterlin et al., 2010).

-In another recent paper (Easterlin & Angelesco 2009), Easterlin states that there are countries where economic growth and average happiness go hand in hand, but claims that this is a short term effect.
-On that basis he maintains that economic growth does not add to happiness in the long run.
+In another recent paper (Easterlin and Angelesco, 2009), Easterlin states that there are countries where economic growth and average happiness go hand in hand, but claims that this is a short-term effect.
+On that basis, he maintains that economic growth does not add to happiness in the long run.

 Research findings on this matter are mixed so far.
-In an analysis of 15 European nations over the years 1973-2002 Bjornskov et. al. (2008) found no relation of happiness with economic growth as such, but observed growing happiness in response to accelerations of economic growth.
-Yet Graham (2011) reports a negative effect of growth rate in the last 5 years, which she calls the 'paradox of unhappy growth'.
+In an analysis of 15 European nations over the years 1973 to 2002, Bjornskov et al. (2008) found no relation of happiness with economic growth as such, but observed growing happiness in response to accelerations of economic growth.
+Graham (2011) reports a negative effect of growth rate in the last 5 years, which she calls the 'paradox of unhappy growth'.
+Yet, several studies have shown positive correlations between happiness and economic growth (e.g., Di Tella et al., 2003; Stevenson and Wolfers, 2008).
+All these studies consider a limited number of nations.

-The best available data of the moment are reported by Diener et al. (2012), who use five yearly waves of the Gallup World Poll over the years 2007-2011 in 158 nations.
+The best available data of the moment are reported by Diener et al. (2012), who use five yearly waves of the Gallup World Poll over the years 2007 to 2011 in 158 nations.
 Contrary to Easterlin's thesis they found a positive effect of economic growth on happiness.
 One particular strong point of this study is that it considers both change in GDP per capita and change in household consumption.
 Another strong point is that they measured both cognitive contentment and affective experience.
-Remarkably this study did not provide evidence of a reference shift.
+Remarkably, this study did not provide evidence of a reference shift.
 A weak point of the study is that it covers only 5 years, so Easterlin can still maintain that economic growth does not add to happiness in the long run.

-In this context the present study was focused on the long-term effects of economic growth on average happiness in nations and used time-series of at least ten years.
+In this context, the present study was focused on the long-term effects of economic growth on average happiness in nations and used time-series of at least ten years.